 Lending their rich and wide-ranging expertise to the discussion were: Jessica Enoch, Director of Communications Strategy, Operations and L&D at Ford Motor Company; Alfredo Richard, EVP Corporate Comms at NBCUniversal Telemundo; and Putney Cloos, Chief Marketing Officer of Cision.

-For those of you who missed it, you can watch the full conversation on PRWeek, but we’ve highlighted some of the biggest takeaways and best pieces of advice from the discussion here.
+We’ve highlighted some of the biggest takeaways and best pieces of advice from the discussion here.

 On how communicators can keep the seat they’ve earned: